cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 }
 ```

-A successful request will return `Service has been successfully cancelled!`.
+A successful request will return `{"message": "Service has been successfully cancelled!", "iri" : "root iri that is instantiated"}`.

 ## 3. SHACL Restrictions